 - Are maintained by an educational agency or institution.

-Directory information means information contained in the education record of a student that would generally not be considered harmful or an invasion of privacy if disclosed.
+Directory information is information contained in the education record of a student that would generally not be considered harmful or an invasion of privacy if disclosed.
 The following types of student information at TWU are considered “directory” for the purposes of this policy:

 - Local and permanent address